The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding

 Fifth, in our primary specifications, we use ordinary least squares regressions.
-We re-estimate proposal success using logistic regressions and publication outputs using negative binomial regressions and continue to observe the same associations between $\alpha$ and outcomes (Supplementary Note~\ref{subsection:alternativeregression}, Supplementary Figs.~\ref{fig:Figure3-SI-logit}-\ref{fig:Figure4-SI-negbino}).
+We re-estimate proposal success using logistic regressions and publication outputs using negative binomial regressions and continue to observe the same associations between $\alpha$ and outcomes (\textit{SI Appendix}~\ref{subsection:alternativeregression}, \textit{SI Appendix} Figs.~\ref{fig:Figure3-SI-logit}-\ref{fig:Figure4-SI-negbino}).